Supporting data quality

 - An early alarm for low/non-compliance, enabling timely action to address this.

 Further information, including user guides and sample upload files is available.
 If you have any questions regarding data quality audits currently in progress, or regarding the new automated system, please contact NJR.firstname.lastname@example.org.

 In 2014, the National Joint Registry (NJR) started a review of its current understanding of data quality in the registry and how to increase data completeness, timely submission and data accuracy further.
 This is to ensure that the information held in the NJR can be used effectively at all levels of analysis; nationally, regionally and at hospital and individual surgeon level for the benefit of patients, surgeons, hospitals and implant suppliers and research programmes.

-This work is summarised in the NJR's Supporting data quality strategy document and covers all of the areas that affect the quality of data including exisiting activities and new initiatives that was implemented over the subsequent years.
+This work is summarised in the NJR's Supporting data quality strategy document and covers all of the areas that affect the quality of data including existing activities and the new initiatives that have been implemented over the subsequent years.

 This web page will also be a hub for information on one of the national programmes of work that will be supporting quality hospital data collection, entry and accuracy through local audit.

 Data quality and validation are essential components of any audit or scientific research.
 As such, the NJR’s programme of work to improve the quality of our data has been a key focus in recent years, driven through the NJR’s ‘Supporting Data Quality Strategy’.

 Key to this strategy has been the NJR’s national programme aimed at assessing data completeness and quality within the registry.
 Known more simply as the Data Quality Audit, the programme, which completed its fourth year in July 2019, has enabled the NJR to compare patient record for record procedures recorded in local hospitals’ databases to the registry, with the aim of investigating the accurate number of arthroplasty procedures submitted compared to the number carried out.